-- Unequal means the assessed value is a higher percentage of value than the percentage of value for other properties (i.e. higher mill rate).
-Unequal assessment is rarely grounds for adjustment. - Excessive means the property is overvalued.
-The appellant may also establish that an assessment is excessive by showing that comparable properties other than those used by the appraiser provide a better comparison or establishing an exemption was not properly applied. - Improper means the assessment methodology itself was incorrect or was incorrectly applied.
+- Unequal means that there are other properties in the same class as the property being appealed and that there is no basis that would justify different valuations of the property.
+"An assessment is unequal if the taxing authority treats one taxpayer differently than other similarly situated taxpayers."
+One example is the use of different mill rate for similarly situated properties. - Excessive means the property is overvalued.
+The appellant may establish that an assessment is excessive by showing that comparable properties other than those used by the appraiser provide a better comparison or establishing an exemption was not properly applied.
+EXCESSIVE ASSESSMENT IS THE MOST COMMON BASIS FOR ADJUSTMENT. - Improper means the assessment methodology itself was incorrect or was incorrectly applied.